How to write a product description that ranks high and boosts sales in 7 steps

 customer_language_comparison

-3. Focus on your target audience’s needs
+3. Focus on the needs of your target audience

-A product description should describe an item in the most technical terms possible, right?
+An SEO-friendly product description should describe an item in the most technical terms possible, right?
 Wrong!

-Instead of focusing your description on product features, write about the benefits your product offers.
+Instead, write about the benefits your product offers.
 You can do this by mapping distinguishing features to your customer’s needs.
 And even if your product isn’t super functional or need-fulfilling, it undoubtedly can fulfill a shopper’s desires.

 focus_on_targert_needs_product_descriptionSource

-4. Optimize for search engines
+4. Optimize product descriptions for search engines

 If you want your products to rank well in search, you need to weave the right keywords into your product descriptions.
+This is how to write SEO-friendly product descriptions.

-A keyword research tool can help you uncover target keywords at the appropriate search volume and keyword difficulty for your e-commerce site
+A keyword research tool can help you uncover target keywords at the appropriate search volume and keyword difficulty for your ecommerce site

 optimize_product_description_for_search_engines